bcgov/DriveBC.ca/src/backend/README.md

 [Redis](https://redis.io/docs/getting-started/installation/) in your local environment and edit .env with the right hosts and ports.

-Alternatively, comment out the 'django' service in docker-compose.yml, run `docker-compose up` in the root folder, and connect to containers mapped to the host machine via localhost:5432/localhost:6379.
+If Docker containers are preferred instead, comment out the 'django' service in docker-compose.yml, run `docker-compose up` in the root folder, and connect to containers mapped to the host machine via localhost:5432/localhost:6379.

 ## <a name="ide-pycharm"></a>IDE - PyCharm

 This section details setup for PyCharm run configurations on local Python virtual environments.

-Alternatively, see [documentation](https://code.visualstudio.com/docs/containers/debug-python) on setting up debugging with VS code with  python containers.
+For containerized environments, see [documentation](https://code.visualstudio.com/docs/containers/debug-python) on setting up debugging with VS code with  python containers.

 ### <a name="pycharm-installation"></a>Installation